Yandex Cloud

 2. Navigate to Yandex Query.

-3. In the left-hand panel, switch to the Connections tab.
+3. In the left-hand panel, select Connections.

 4. Click Create new.